dougissi/counting-triangles/README.md

 But what does any of that have to do with triangles?
 I mean, the _trace_, really?

+_\[Update: if you're curious about counting more than just triangles, also check out <a href="https://www.dougissi.com/counting-polygons" target="_blank">Counting Polygons in Node Graphs</a>
+for an investigation of counting triangles, quadrilaterals, and pentagons\]_

 ## Why it works
 Let's consider a simple node graph
 ![Simple Node Graph](/assets/simple_node_graph.jpg)